stolostron/rhacm-docs/install/install_connected.md

   Continue with the next step when your subscription is healthy.

-5. Edit the `example-multiclusterhub-cr.yaml` file in the `mulitclusterhub` directory by setting the `imageTagSuffix` to the snapshot value that you used in the `kustomization.yaml` file in the `multiclusterhub-operator` directory in step 2.
+5. Edit the `example-multiclusterhub-cr.yaml` file in the `mulitclusterhub` directory.
+Set the `imageTagSuffix` to the snapshot value that you used in the `kustomization.yaml` file in the `multiclusterhub-operator` directory in step 2.
 Remove the `VERSION 1.0.0-,` from the `newTag` value taken from the `kustomization.yaml` file.

-  The should look similar to the following example:
+  The output should look similar to the following example:

   ```
   apiVersion: operators.open-cluster-management.io/v1alpha1